PHARMACY ASSISTANT DIPLOMA

 - Applicants must successfully demonstrate minimum physical wellness and strength requirements (ability to lift and carry 10 kg).

-Express Pharmacy Assistant diploma program students complete their education with 120 hours of practicum experience at a Calgary-area pharmacy.
+Express Pharmacy Assistant diploma program students complete their education with 120 hours of practicum experience at a pharmacy in your hometown.
 To participate in the practicum, students must satisfy the following prerequisites.

 To successfully graduate from the Express Pharmacy Assistant diplomacy program, students must: